TAlkam/predicting-customer-churn/README.md

 ## Results

-The Random Forest model outperformed Logistic Regression and Decision Tree models, making it the most reliable choice for predicting customer churn.
+The Decision Tree model outperformed Logistic Regression and Decision Tree models, making it the most reliable choice for predicting customer churn.
 The balanced dataset ensured that the models were trained on an equal number of examples from both classes, resulting in reliable and unbiased performance metrics.

 ## Contributing